JayMcConnon/DSS-Bot/docs/commands/serverstatus.md

 - Command - `!add-server`
 - Aliases - `sa, add-server, serveradd, addserver`
 - Response - A series of questions prompting you to add a server to the bot (Saved against your discord server).
+- Permissions - Must have the `MANAGE_GUILD` permission to use this command.
 - Arguments -
     - `name` - name used to query the server.
 Must be one word and it is suggested that you keep it short as you will use this to query the gameserver in question (work smarter not harder...).